 When I started seriously considering financial freedom and early retirement, I had to assess what was good and what was like body odor on a hot humid day.

-As a federal employee I have some pretty lux benefits.
+As a federal employee I have some pretty luxe benefits.
 I didn’t have guaranteed year-round employment but I did have year-round benefits.

-After being that annoying new person and asking many questions, I found out I could use my military experience to give a boost in the federal pension (FERS).
+I spent some time being an annoying new person and asking too many questions, but I did find out I could use four years of military experience to boost the federal pension (FERS).
 This would cut four years off the minimum 20 needed for a government annuity.
 I would have to pay back my time in lump sum or a payment plan.

 After pondering the options and crunching numbers, I chose the payment plan so I could keep my current funds where they are safe, sound, and hiding from payment plans.

 I had to figure out how to invest because it is one of the few ways to increase personal finances with little effort.
 Especially because I will need to survive on investment returns before I start cashing out traditional retirement benefits like social security, 401(k)s, and Roth IRAs.

 I had to figure out how to capture more income streams.
-Five is the golden ginger ale in the sky with a few streams being passive.
+Five seems to be ideal with a few being passive.

 My progress is going well, considering I got off to a late, midlife start.